IBM/gdpr-fingerprint-pii/README.md

 - Watson Knowledge Studio account: User must have a WKS account.
 If you do not have an account, you can create a free account [here](https://www.ibm.com/account/us-en/signup/register.html?a=IBMWatsonKnowledgeStudio).
 - Basic knowledge of building models in WKS: The user must possess basic knowledge of building model in WKS in order to build a custom model.
+Check getting started documentation [here](https://console.bluemix.net/docs/services/knowledge-studio/tutorials-create-project.html#wks_tutintro)

 ### 2. Concepts used
 #### 2.1 Data extraction methods